Yimro/monitoring-embedded-system/README.md

 ### custom-exporter-sensors
-Python exporter for the sensors, using the python prometheus library.
-This exporter fetches data as a MQTT subscriber and makes them srcapable for Prometheus.
+Python exporter for the sensor nodes, uses the python prometheus exporter library.
+This exporter receives data as a MQTT subscriber and exports them.

 ### images
 Some photos